AlphaCentauriGIS/ST-PLUME/README.md

 ## Included Projects

 Two projects are provided as part of the ST-Plume Program:
-    1. The ST-Plume Algorithm package including sample data and jupyter notebook workflow for demonstration
+    1. The ST-Plume Algorithm package including filtered police event data for demonstration.
+Filters remove events associated with Juvenile Victims, Sexual Assualts, Mental Health, and Family Violence
-    2. A 3D Plume visualization module to generate representations of resulting plumes.
+    2. A 3D Plume visualization module to generate representations of resulting plumes with an example provided.